Skip to main content

 What we avoid (and why)

-What if I am skeptical about Reiki or meditation?
+What if I am sceptical about Reiki or meditation.

 If Reiki is not for you, you can use that time differently.
 If meditation feels uncomfortable, we can adjust the approach or focus on other grounding techniques that feel more practical.
 The whole point of the tasting menu is to figure out what works for you and leave the rest behind.